felixbmuller/voc-trip-ticker/README.md

 This is a simple Telegram bot to notify users about new or changed trips of the [UBC Varsity Outdoor Club](https://www.ubc-voc.com/).
 Subscribe to [@voctripticker](https://t.me/voctripticker) to get updates about new and changed trips as soon as they are posted.
+This is a private project, it is not affiliated with the VOC!

 <img src="example.jpg" alt="A few example messages" width="300"/>